yeahthisisrob/quicksight-asset-manager/README.md

-  analysis:remove-broken-datasets         Remove broken DataSetIdentifiers from a QuickSight analysis. analysis:rename                         Rename an existing QuickSight analysis. assets assets:scan                             Scan QuickSight assets and interactively tag them with groups dashboard dashboard:deploy                        Deploy a QuickSight dashboard using a combined deployment config JSON file. dashboard:remove-broken-datasets        Remove broken DataSetIdentifiers from a QuickSight dashboard. dashboard:rename                        Rename an existing QuickSight dashboard. reporting reporting:asset-report                  Generate a CSV report of QuickSight assets with folder, permission, and tag details. reporting:export-dashboard-view-counts  Export dashboard view counts report based on CloudTrail events. reporting:user-report                   Generate a CSV report of QuickSight users with metadata and embed stats. users users:delete-inactive                   Find and delete inactive QuickSight users
+  analysis:remove-broken-datasets         Remove broken DataSetIdentifiers from a QuickSight analysis. analysis:rename                         Rename an existing QuickSight analysis. assets assets:export                           Export QuickSight dashboards and datasets assets:scan                             Scan QuickSight assets and interactively tag them with groups dashboard dashboard:deploy                        Deploy a QuickSight dashboard using a combined deployment config JSON file. dashboard:remove-broken-datasets        Remove broken DataSetIdentifiers from a QuickSight dashboard. dashboard:rename                        Rename an existing QuickSight dashboard. dataset dataset:deploy                          Deploy a QuickSight dataset using a combined deployment config JSON file. dataset:rename                          Rename a QuickSight dataset by ID. permissions permissions:add-principal               Grant owner or reader permissions to a principal on QS assets reporting reporting:asset-report                  Generate a CSV report of QuickSight assets with folder, permission, and tag details. reporting:export-dashboard-view-counts  Export dashboard view counts report based on CloudTrail events. reporting:ingestion-details             Generate CSV of SPICE dataset ingestions over the last 30 days, with tags. reporting:user-report                   Generate a CSV report of QuickSight users with metadata and embed stats. users users:delete-inactive                   Find and delete inactive QuickSight users